-References to “we” in this notice means Airborne Personnel Ltd because under the GDPR we are a “data controller”.
-This means that we are responsible for deciding how we hold and use personal information about you.
-Our company and contact details are available at the end of this Privacy Notice.
+References to “we” ‘’us’’ ‘’ the Company’’ in this notice means Airborne Personnel Ltd because under the GDPR we are a “Data Controller” This means that we are responsible for deciding how we hold and use personal information about you.
+This Privacy Notice sets out the way in which we collect and process Personal Data relating to job applications as well as the steps we take to protect your data.

 - Used lawfully, fairly and in a transparent way.